-33. If a university does not deliver its outcome agreement and the targets set out within it, or does not meet any other conditions of grant (including those set out in this document), SFC will consider the recovery of grant and / or reductions in future funding.
+38. As a standard condition of funding, if a university does not deliver its outcome agreement and the targets set out within it, or does not meet any other conditions of grant (including those set out in this document), SFC will consider the recovery of grant and/or reductions in future funding.
+SFC will however take the current unprecedented circumstances relating to the COVID-19 pandemic fully into account in those considerations.